Climax Blues Band: History

 A new studio album, Hands of Time, was released in 2019.

 In 2022 Lester Hunt announced his retirement from the band after 36 years for health reasons and his friend Dan Machin, who had already been filling in for him on the road, became Climax's permanent guitarist.

-Scott Ralph, who had worked with a vast range of artists, including Robbie Williams, Engelbert Humperdinck, Nile Rodgers and Michael Bublé joined the band in 2023, replacing Graham Dee as lead singer.
+Scott Ralph, who had worked with a vast range of artists, including Robbie Williams, Engelbert Humperdinck, Nile Rodgers and Michael Bublé, joined the band in 2023, replacing Graham Dee as lead singer.

 As of 2024 the band continues to tour without any remaining original members.

+Drummer John Cuffley (born 20 September 1939) died from pancreatic cancer at Royal United Hospital in Bath, Somerset, on 11 June 2026, aged 86.